Princess Luna: Reception and analysis

 In his 2018 article My Little Pony, Communalism and Feminist Politics, media scholar Kevin Fletcher analyzed the backstory of Princess Celestia and Luna's defeat of Discord as "a feminist impulse," describing their actions as a form of revolution where "the sisters fight against injustice and liberate the oppressed."
 Fletcher remarked that this backstory established Equestria as a matriarchal diarchy ruled by both princesses, which contrasted with Discord's previous autocratic kingship.
 Fletcher also examined Luna's role within the show's cosmic symbolism, observing that she and Celestia are part of a pattern where "three of the alicorns are linked to traditional images of planetary gods."
 He commented that Luna's responsibility for the moon represents her connection to natural forces, which he compared to Discord's disruption of these same cycles during his return to power.

 In a 2017 study of the Friendship Is Magic fan fiction community, researcher Sarah Evans examined discussions about Princess Luna's characterization within online writing groups.
 The study documented a case where fanfiction authors sought advice on writing Luna; community members provided various suggestions for her portrayal, including depicting her as out of touch with modern culture and technology, and debated the appropriate speech patterns for her character, with some clarifying that she spoke in Early Modern English rather than Old English.
 The researchers used this discussion as an example of how the My Little Pony fan fiction community engages in so-called "distributed mentoring".

 Carly Olsen, writing in Screen Rant, ranked Princess Luna as the third most powerful magic user in Friendship Is Magic, with her sister Princess Celestia ranked second and her protégée Twilight Sparkle ranked first.

+A 2019 survey of the brony fandom found that Luna was overwhelmingly the most popular of the non-Mane Six characters; the surveyors surmised that this could be driven by bronies identifying with Luna's character.